-Fluzone High-Dose vaccine is designed specifically for patients ages 65+ and works by improving the production of antibodies in order to provide a stronger immune response to the flu than traditional vaccines.
-Like the standard flu shot, Fluzone High-Dose is given as an injection in the arm and the side effects are similar, though some patients may experience increased redness around the injection site.
+There are vaccines, such as Fluzone High-Dose and FLUAD, designed specifically for patients ages 65+ and works by improving the production of antibodies in order to provide a stronger immune response to the flu than traditional vaccines.
+Like the standard flu shot, these vaccines are given as an injection in the arm and the side effects are similar, though some patients may experience increased pain, redness, or swelling around the injection site.

 Who should get a flu shot?